Ford Kuga Plug-In Hybrid performance, top speed, engine

 - 1VerdictThe latest Ford Kuga is available with a choice of powertrains – including a plug-in hybrid engine for the first time

 - 2Range, MPG, CO2 & chargingThe Ford Kuga Plug-In Hybrid has a decent electric range, but there’s no fast charging, so you need to trickle-charge overnight

-- 4Engines, drive & performance - currently readingThe latest Ford Kuga has gone back to the model's roots, taking its place as one of the best-handling SUVs you can buy
+- 4Performance, engine & drive - currently readingThe latest Ford Kuga has gone back to the model's roots, taking its place as one of the best-handling SUVs you can buy

 - 5Interior, dashboard & comfortThe Ford Kuga’s interior isn’t the most inspiring place to sit, but at least it’s functional and easy to navigate

 - 6Boot space, seating & practicalityFord claims best-in-class rear legroom for the Kuga and it’s hard to argue, as there's loads of space for adults in the back